Guide On How To Set Up An SFTP Server

 Activating The SFTP Service

 To enable your SFTP service, go back to the JSCAPE MFT Server Manager main screen, navigate to the Domains menu, select the domain name of the server whose SFTP service you want to enable, and then click the Edit button.

 Next, go to the Services module and then click the Add button.

 In the succeeding screen, navigate to the Host drop-down list and select the host or IP address of your server.

 Leave the Port number as is.
 It will likely be set to 22.

 In the Private key drop-down list, select the alias of the server key you created earlier.

 Finally, choose password AND public key from the list of Authentication methods.
-This will enable SFTP 2-factor authentication.
+This will enable SFTP two-factor authentication.
 Meaning, a user who attempts to log in to your SFTP server will have to enter his username and password AND load his private key file (the file you downloaded earlier and sent to the user).

 Click the OK button to proceed.

 Your newly activated SFTP service should now be added to your list of services.

 The final step is to add new users.
 Go to the Users module and then click the Add button.

 Once the User Template dialog appears, just click the OK button to select the default template.